Rapport and success

-Rapport is a skills which some lucky people 'pick up' naturally.
+Rapport is a skill which some lucky people 'pick up' naturally.
 And which most of us have to learn and work on to hone our skill.

-But the investment of a little attention and perseverance is worth it.
+But the investment of a little attention and perseverance in this skill is worth it.

 The quick cashier